-Movie's that mentions Indiana or made in Indiana---Description
+Movie's set in Indiana or made in Indiana---

 Abraham Lincoln: Vampire Hunter is a 2012 When the Movie starts out, Lincoln is living in Indiana.
 American action fantasy horror film based on the 2010 mashup novel of the same name.
 The film was directed and co-produced by Timur Bekmambetov, along with Tim Burton.
 The novel's author, Seth Grahame-Smith, wrote the adapted screenplay, and Benjamin Walker stars as the title character.
 The real-life figure Abraham Lincoln, the 16th President of the United States (1861–1865), is portrayed in the novel and the film as having a secret identity as a vampire hunter.
 Filming began in Louisiana in March 2011 and the film was released in 3D on June 20, 2012 in the United Kingdom and June 22, 2012 in the United States.